tarzanmeetsjane/FoundryToolchain12/replit.md

 - CRITICAL SECURITY CONCERN: Previously lost ETH due to delegate addresses, requires maximum security deployment
 - Requests enhanced wallet protection to prevent any delegate address risks during contract deployment
 - Needs secure deployment solution that eliminates all external address dependencies
+- User will disable smart wallet features personally to eliminate delegation risks before deployment
+- Ready for immediate execution once wallet security is configured on user's end

 ## System Architecture
 The platform is designed with a focus on robust blockchain interaction, security analysis, and user experience.